Efficient Object Manipulation to an Arbitrary Goal Pose: Learning-based Anytime Prioritized Planning: Introduction

 In this paper, we set to address the problem of object manipulation to an arbitrary 6-DoF goal pose by considering the full coupling of object pose, grasp pose and path.
 Following the human-like idea that finds a sub-optimal solution in a short time, we propose an efficient learning-driven \textit{anytime} \textit{prioritized} search-based solver. \textit{Anytime} means that our solver is supposed to provide a feasible solution quickly and optimize it over time, while \textit{prioritized} means that the solver follows some heuristics to find a better solution earlier.
-Thus, users can either access a good solution quickly, or wait for a better solution after some trials.
+Thus, users can either access a good solution quickly, or wait for a better solution after some trials. {Note that our method focuses on single arm planning without support of other objects.}